nikitavoloboev/data/productivity/flow/Rules.md

 	- everything else on three levels where appropriate
 - No TODOs in normal wiki entries
 	- the wiki is for notes and references and some actionable dedicated lists like [reading](../working-on/Reading.md) or [learning](../working-on/Learning.md).
-- Describe links on the same line with `:` separator (if needs more description, then sub dash)
+- Describe links on the same line with `-` separator (if needs more description, then sub dash)
 - Don't repeat myself or anyone else
 	- if something has already been said either by me or someone else, link to it

-## Capitalising things
-- Main dashed points
-	- sub dash points (like this one) don't have to be capitalised
-- Headings
-- GitHub descriptions
-- All GitHub issues and PRs
-- Nodes in my mind
-- Alfred workflows
-- Normal other sentences

 ## Git
 - Do atomic commits and write proper appropriate commit messages